thepagelab/PCHM_Kinetics_ConsecutiveFirstOrder/README.md

 # PCHM_Kinetics_ConsecutiveFirstOrder
-Interactive kinetics plot for consecutive first order reactions
+This project is an html page using javascript to execute plotting of a consecutive first order reaction using plotly.js as the plot viewer.